 Liverpool, Merseyside

-In the buzzy Georgian quarter, a Victorian carriage works has been reimagined as a hotel, with industrial-chic style, spa, minimalist bedrooms and modern British menus.
+In the buzzy Georgian quarter, the warehouse for a Victorian carriage works has been reimagined as a hotel, with industrial-chic style, a spa, pared-back bedrooms, rooftop suites with a terrace and spa bath for two, a bistro-style bar menu and a restaurant specialising in modern British cooking.